 Should I Hire a Lawyer to Help Me Navigate My Case?

 According to Ala.
 Code § 32-1-2, there are specific situations when a passenger can sue a driver for damages in an accident that driver caused.
 However, in some cases, this is not possible because of the state’s “guest passenger” law.

 A personal injury lawyer from our firm can evaluate your case to determine if you may be eligible for damages.
 If so, then we can structure your claim, gather evidence, negotiate your settlement, and litigate your case if it goes to trial.

 For a free legal consultation, call 800-537-8185

-If you were in a car crash with a negligent driver, a Mobile personal-injury lawyer from Morris Bart, LLC can help.
+If you were in a car crash with a negligent driver, a personal injury lawyer from the Morris Bart law firm can help.
 We can evaluate the cause of the accident to determine if you have grounds for a lawsuit.
-If so, you may be entitled to health-care expenses, lost wages and other damages from the liable party.
+If so, you may be entitled to healthcare expenses, lost wages, and other damages from the liable party.

 to find a Morris Bart office near you.